-Pre-existing sample response files are provided in the Disk1/stage/Response (on UNIX operating systems) or Disk1\stage\Response (on Windows operating systems) directory on the installation CD-ROM.
+Pre-existing sample response files are provided in the Disk1/stage/Response (on UNIX operating systems) or Disk1\stage\Response (on Windows operating systems) directory in the location where you unzipped your downloaded archive files for installation.

 Refer to your product installation guide for more detailed descriptions of the sample installation and deinstallation response files that are provided for each product.